1976 Summer Olympic Games in Montreal Logo

 This is a color scheme of Olympics 1976 Montreal.
 You can copy each of the 1976 Summer Olympic Games in Montreal logo colors by clicking on a button with the color HEX code above.

-Additional Summer Olympic Games Logos
+Summer Olympic Games logos

 The 1976 Summer Olympics, officially called the Games of the XXI Olympiad (French: Les XXIes olympiques d’été), was an international multi-sport event in Montreal, Quebec, in 1976, and the first Olympic Games held in Canada.
 Montreal was awarded the rights to the 1976 Games on May 12, 1970, at the 69th IOC Session in Amsterdam, over the bids of Moscow and Los Angeles.
 It was the first and, so far, only Summer Olympic Games to be held in Canada.
 Calgary and Vancouver later hosted the Winter Olympic Games in 1988 and 2010, respectively.